riscv-steel/riscv-steel/docs/source/getting-started.md

 - **Run your own software**

-    In the [Software Guide](software-guide.md) you find how to write, compile, and run software applications for RISC-V Steel SoC IP.
+    In the [SoC IP Software Guide](software-guide.md) you find how to write, compile, and run software applications for RISC-V Steel SoC IP.

 - **Expand the hardware**